Mixtre/PridePfp/README.md

 ## 📄 License

-This project is licensed under the Apacha 2.0 License.
+This project is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for more information.